 Source: Australian Hydrographic Office, annotated by the ATSB using electronically recorded data

-Figure 3: Goliath's bridge layout showing the location of controls for various equipment
+Figure 3: Goliath's bridge layout showing the location of various controls and equipment

 Source: CSL Australia, modified and annotated by the ATSB

-At about 1142, crew on board the mooring lines boat Rubicon broadcast a call to Devonport VTS on VHF channel 14 advising that the boat was underway in preparation to assist with Goliath’s berthing.
+At about 1142, crew on board the mooring lines boat Rubicon called Devonport VTS on VHF channel 14 advising that it was underway in preparation to assist with Goliath’s berthing.
 The call was acknowledged by VTS.
-Following this, Rubicon broadcast a call on VHF channel 14, directed at Goliath, requesting a radio check.
-On board Goliath, the master asked the second mate to deal with the radio call as he was busy conducting the ship on the approach to the swing basin.
+Following this, at about 1143, Rubicon called Goliath on VHF channel 14, requesting a radio check.
+On board Goliath, the master asked the second mate to deal with the radio call as he was busy conducting the ship in the approach to the swing basin.

-The second mate crossed over to the master’s left to use one of the two VHF radios located on the bridge-front console.
-One of the two VHF radios on the bridge-front console was used to maintain a listening watch on VHF channel 16 and the other to monitor the port’s working channel (in this case, channel 14).
+After a brief discussion with the master and chief mate about which radio to use, the second mate moved to the left of the master to use one of the 2 VHF radios located on the bridge-front console (Figure 4).
+One of those radios was generally used to maintain a listening watch on VHF channel 16 and the other to monitor working frequencies such as the port’s working channel (in this case, channel 14).
 A portable VHF radio was normally reserved for berthing communications (channel 6).
 The second mate acknowledged Rubicon’s call on channel 14 and advised that the ship was standing by on channel 6.

-At about the same time, the helmsman advised the master that the ship was no longer steering (with the ship’s decreasing speed).
+By this time, the engine had been placed on ‘dead slow astern’ and the master used the main engine and bow thruster to commence slowly turning the ship to starboard in preparation to swing it to a northerly heading for approaching the berth.
+Shortly after, the engine telegraph was placed on ‘slow astern’ and, a few seconds later, the helmsman advised the master that the ship was no longer steering (that is, it was no longer responding to the rudder due to the ship’s decreasing speed).
 The master advised the helmsman that he was finished with the wheel and the helmsman promptly left the bridge for the aft mooring stations.

 Source: Australian Hydrographic Office, annotated by the ATSB using electronically recorded data